Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Simulations of Quantile Graphical Models

-In this section we perform numerical simulations to illustrate the performance of the estimators for PQGMs.
+In this section, we perform numerical examples to illustrate the performance of the estimators proposed for QGMs.
 We will consider several different designs.
-In order to compare with other proposals we will consider Gaussian and non-Gaussian examples.
+In order to compare with other proposals we will consider both Gaussian and non-Gaussian examples.